ampproject/amphtml/extensions/amp-mathml/amp-mathml.md

 ### title (optional)

-Define a `title` attribute for the component.
-The default is `MathML formula`.
+Define a `title` attribute for the component to propagate to the underlying `<iframe>` element.
+The default value is `"MathML formula"`.

 ## Validation